gramineproject/gramine/Documentation/devel/performance.rst

 their own arena.
 This can be done with either a call to ``mallopt``, or an environment variable set in the manifest::

-    # Only the main thread can have its own malloc arena.
+    # Only create one malloc arena.
     loader.env.MALLOC_ARENA_MAX = "1"
-    # Only four threads may have their own arena.
-    loader.env.MALLOC_ARENA_MAX = "4"

 This does have its own performance implications, but the impact is much smaller than the pathological behavior described above.